-Once your Travel Requisition Form has been approved, the SCC Travel Desk will authorize the travel agency to charge the CTA Account and issue the e-tickets.
-The Travel Desk will only provide authorization if a signed/approved Travel Requisition Form has been received.
-A confirmation of your e-tickets will be sent to you through email or campus mail.
+Once your Travel Requisition Form has been approved, the Travel Desk will authorize the travel agency to charge the CTA Account and issue the e-tickets.
+A confirmation of your e-tickets will be sent to your shoreline.edu email account.
+Check-in should be available 24 hours before your flight; it is suggested that you take advantage of early check-in.

 State of Washington Car Rental Contract